dmaccormac/dmaccormac.github.io/_posts/2025-03-06-emulate-your-own-mainframe.md

 **Note**
 If the text appears garbled or unreadable, try maximizing the wc3270 window to adjust the display settings.
 This issue can occur due to the default font size or window dimensions.

-- Enter `HERC01` as the username and press Enter.
+- Type `HERC01` for the username and press Enter.
-- Enter the default password ```CUL8TR```and press Enter.
+- Type the default password ```CUL8TR```and press Enter.
-- Hit Enter a couple of times to bypass the initial messages.
+- Hit Enter key a couple of times to bypass the initial messages.
 - You should now see the ISPF screen as shown below.

 ![Emulate your own mainframe 3](/assets/images/2025-03-06-emulate-your-own-mainframe-3.png)